albrecht-net/MariaDB-Backup/README.md

 - Run the first full backup:
 `sudo -u mysql /var/opt/dbsrv-backup/dbsrv-backup.sh -f`
 - Check if the exit code is 0: `echo $?`
-- Check the mariabackup log (*/var/opt/dbsrv-backup/dbsrv-backup_YYYY-MM-DD-hhmm.full/dbsrv-backup.log*) if it completed successfully.
-This logfile can also be found in */mnt/backup/dbsrv-backup_YYYY-MM-DD-hhmm.inc.tar.gz*.
+- Check the mariabackup log (*/var/opt/dbsrv-backup/dbsrv-backup_YYYY-mm-dd-HHMM.full/dbsrv-backup.log*) if it completed successfully.
+This logfile can also be found in */mnt/backup/dbsrv-backup_YYYY-mm-dd-HHMM.inc.tar.gz*.
 - Run the first incremental backup:
 `sudo -u mysql /var/opt/dbsrv-backup/dbsrv-backup.sh -i`
 - Check if the exit code is 0: `echo $?`
 - Check the mariabackup log if it completed successfully.
-This logfile can be found in */mnt/backup/dbsrv-backup_YYYY-MM-DD-hhmm.inc.tar.gz*.
+This logfile can be found in */mnt/backup/dbsrv-backup_YYYY-mm-dd-HHMM.inc.tar.gz*.

+## Create backup
 ### Enable and start services in systemd
 - Reload systemd with `sudo systemctl daemon-reload`
 - Enable the timers: `sudo systemctl enable dbsrv-backup@f.timer` and `sudo systemctl enable dbsrv-backup@i.timer`